 See Your Dentist At Least Twice a Year

 Of course, no amount of dental hygiene or healthy eating is an excuse to skip out on regular preventive checkups and cleanings.
 These visits are essential to prolonging oral health and a healthy smile.
-So, make sure you see your dentist at least twice a year to have your smile examined and your teeth properly cleaned.
+So, make sure you see your dentist at least twice a year to have your smile examined and your teeth, gums and tongue properly cleaned.
 This can greatly reduce your chance of developing cavities as well as other dental problems, including infection and gum disease.